LIBERATING FOOTBALL TRAVEL

 Teams, tales and tips – a guide to the local game

-Leaving the original 1896 Olympic Stadium as a public monument to sport, a century later the Greeks built a sports arena capable of hosting the Games: the Olympic Stadium.
+Leaving the original 1896 Olympic Stadium as a public monument to sport, a century later the Greeks built an arena capable of hosting the Games: the Olympic Stadium.

 Until the 2022 unveiling of their Agia Sophia Stadium, AEK were the only ones left in the Olympic arena.
 Derby games with Panathinaikos and Olympiacos barely fill half the 69,000 capacity of this white elephant – for AEK’s home games with provincial opposition, crowds were counted in four figures.